The Talent Management Process: A Definitive Guide for 2026

 • Leaders planning to retire can see a roadmap for how important transitions will take place

-• Managers have a clear picture of what roles they may need to fill, and when
+• Managers have a clear picture of what roles they may need to fill, promotions that could occur for existing team members, and how and when those transitions could occur

 Your succession plan can also be part of your larger workforce plan and a complete business continuity plan.